enclaive/sgx-login/README.md

 | verify    | Check if the username exists |

 <!-- TL;DR -->
-##TL;DL
+##TL;DR

-- The sgx_login is build with the Intel sealing technology to save user information within the enclave permanently and an Enclave Libary.
+The sgx_login is build with the Intel sgx enlave libary and sealing technology to save user information within the enclave permanently.

 <!-- CONTRIBUTING -->
 ## Contributing